-If you have a passion for Texas outdoor music festivals and events, then you should enjoy these Texas music festival and event reviews.
-On this page you'll find outdoor music festivals and events in Texas that we have recently attended and the articles that we wrote about the event.
+If you have a passion for Texas outdoor music festivals and events near you, then you should enjoy these Texas music festival and event reviews.
+On this page you'll find outdoor music festivals and events in Texas, one of which should be near you, that we have recently attended and the articles that we wrote about the event.

 Each of our festival and event reviews will give a good overview of what we thought about the event and from the information provided you can decide if this is an event that you want to attend next year.